 H.Rovanperä/R.Pietiläinen, Peugeot 206 WRC; Rally of Cyprus 2001, ret.

 A new car was homologated in May and started to participate in the Championship since the next rally, in Cyprus.
 Most of the modifications were internal, with a new gearbox, a new radiator and modifications in the air cooling flow inside the engine bay.
-The only externally visible modification was the redesign of the bonnet, where three air outlets were installed in the center, replacing the old exits and the NACA duct.
+The only externally visible modifications were the redesign of the bonnet, where three air outlets were installed in the center, replacing the old exits and the NACA duct, as well as an enlarged roof scoop for better drivers’ cooling.

 After a couple of though rallies in Cyprus and Greece, the modifications showed their value and the team performance consistently increased.
-Marcus Grönholm repeated victory in Finland, as well as Panizzi did in Sanremo.
+Marcus Grönholm repeated the win in Finland, as well as Panizzi did in Sanremo.

 An impressive final rush of the season, with Grönholm winning in Australia and Great Britain, allowed the team to recover their disadvantage and winning their second Manufacturer’s title in a row, ahead of Ford and Mitsubishi.
 For Grönholm, too many zero point finishings supposed a problem against the regularity shown by Richard Burns, who finally got the driver’s title driving a Subaru Impreza.